RAMINCNZ/webtrees-oauth2-client/README.md

 + Install the extension in the Joomla administration backend
 + Open the backend menu: Components / OAuth2 Server / Configure OAuth
 + Click on the button "Add client"
-+ Enter a name for "Client Name"
++ Enter a name for "Client Name", e.g. "webtrees"
 + Enter the "Authorized Redirect URL" for the webtrees OAuth 2.0 client.
-See chapter [General Configuration](#general-configuration) about how to get the redirect URL from the module settings.
+See chapter [General Configuration](#general-configuration) about how to get the redirect URL from the webtrees custom module settings
-+ Check the "Client Name", "Client ID", and "Client Secret" in the list of OAuth clients
++ Find the following configuration parameters in the list of OAuth clients, which are needed for the webtrees configuration in config.ini.php below:
+    + Client ID
+    + Client Secret
++ Click on "Endpoint URLs" to find the following configuration parameter, which is needed for the webtrees configuration in config.ini.php below:
+    + Authorize Endpoint
-+ Open your webtrees config.ini.php file and insert the following lines:
++ Open your webtrees config.ini.php file and add the following lines (copy/paste to the end):
 ```PHP
 Joomla_clientId='xxx'
 Joomla_clientSecret='xxx'